Get a free, no obligation personal loan quote with rates as low as 9.99%

 Lately, Canada’s tobacco and nicotine product markets have seen an influx in vape users, particularly in the 15 – 25 age range.
 Actually, recent surveys have shown that a growing percentage of these young consumers regularly use or have at least tried a nicotine or nicotine-free vaporizer at some point.

 With more people purchasing vaporizers, e-liquid, and vaporizer accessories these days, many entrepreneurs are now breaking into the market by opening their own stores.
 The biggest problem is that building a business can require a significant amount of funding.
-That’s why a business loan can be the perfect financial solution for your vape shop.
+That’s why a small business loan can be the perfect financial solution for your vape shop.

 How Can a Business Loan Help My Vape Shop?